ads-mirrors/nrel-energyplus/doc/readthedocs/sphinx/auxiliary-programs/auxiliary-programs.rst

    EnergyPlus EPW CSV file (spreadsheet view)

-:numref:`media-image015` shows how the EnergyPlus EPW CSV file (initial header records) looks when opened in a spreadsheet.
+:numref:`fig-energyplus-epw-csv-file-spreadsheet-view` shows how the EnergyPlus EPW CSV file (initial header records) looks when opened in a spreadsheet.
 Each header record is shown in bold with data following the headers..

-.. _media-image016:
+.. _fig-energyplus-epw-csv-data-records-spreadsheet:

 .. figure:: media/image016.png
    :align: center